richmahn/en_tn/act/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "The Acts of the Apostles."
-Translators may choose to alter this title.
-One example is, "The Acts of the Holy Spirit through the Apostles."
+Translators may choose a title that may be clearer, for example, "The Acts of the Holy Spirit through the Apostles."

 #### Who wrote the Book of Acts? ####